-Fairfield Electric Cooperative recently started a new Beat the Peak program, a free and voluntary effort to help control energy costs for all cooperative members.
+Fairfield Electric Cooperative has recently launched the Beat the Peak program, a free and voluntary initiative designed to help all cooperative members manage their energy costs.

-Through Beat the Peak, members of the co-op can sign-up to receive alerts asking them to reduce their energy usage during critical periods when wholesale electricity prices spike.
-These times, known in the industry as “peak demand,” are when requirements for electricity are the highest, such as during some hot summer afternoons or cold winter mornings.
+Through Beat the Peak, co-op members can sign up to receive alerts asking them to reduce their energy usage during critical periods when wholesale electricity prices spike.
+These times, known in the industry as “peak demand,” are when electricity requirements are the highest, such as during some hot summer afternoons or cold winter mornings.

 As with most commodities, when the demand for electricity rises, so do the costs.
-When the cooperative purchases large amounts of energy during these peak periods over the course of a year, it has a significant impact on the electricity rates the co-op and its member-owners pay.
+When the cooperative purchases large amounts of energy during these peak periods throughout the year, it has a significant impact on the electricity rates the co-op and its member-owners pay.

 The idea behind Beat the Peak is to shift energy consumption from times when demand is highest.
 Potentially, this effort can save the cooperative and its member-owners significant money over time by keeping the wholesale power costs low and stable.